 Cal Girls Basketball Camp

-Train with the highly accomplished Cal Women's Basketball staff and players for an unforgettable summer 2019!
-The Cal Girls Basketball Camp offers collegiate style basketball instruction for players looking to take their game to the next level.
+Join Division 1 Cal Women's Basketball Head Coach Charmin Smith and the highly accomplished UC Berkeley Women's Basketball staff and players for an unforgettable summer 2023!
+This girls-only camp offers collegiate style basketball instruction for players looking to take their game to the next level.
 Participate in individual and team skills training, unique drill stations, and competitive scrimmages.

 The Cal Basketball Camps will feature sessions for players of all abilities and ages.
-All camp sessions will take place on the Cal Berkeley campus!
+All camp sessions will take place on campus in Berkeley!

 - A tenacious approach to defensive skills training and improvement